-Here’s a look at Rodeo’s most-loved features that help with resource distribution:
+Here’s a look at Rodeo Drive’s most-loved features that help with resource distribution:

 Phase-based budgets and an easy estimate approval process

-All projects begin with a budget in Rodeo, as we believe good budgets are the key to project success.
+All projects begin with a budget in Rodeo Drive, as we believe good budgets are the key to project success.
 You can break your budget into phases and estimate the time and expenses it will require to complete the tasks in each phase.

-Once you’ve finished your budget, you can send the estimate to your client for approval directly from Rodeo.
+Once you’ve finished your budget, you can send the estimate to your client for approval directly from Rodeo Drive.
 Plus, you can even add your own personalized branding and terms and conditions.
 Once you get the green light, you can start knocking tasks off your to-do list.

 Time tracking that’s connected to your budget

-Time tracking is only useful if you remember to do it, which is why Rodeo allows you to track your time in two different ways.
-If you prefer to record your time as you go, simply start the stopwatch on your dashboard when you begin a task, and stop it once you’re finished.
+Time tracking is only useful if you remember to do it, which is why Rodeo Drive allows you to track your time in two different ways.
+If you prefer to record your time as you go, simply start your live timer when you begin a task, and stop it once you’re finished.

 Reports on metrics like time registration and employee productivity

-Because all of Rodeo’s features are interconnected, we’re able to bring you a selection of automatically generated project reports based on your team’s usage of the platform to inform your decision-making.
+Because all of Rodeo Drive’s features are interconnected, we’re able to bring you a selection of automatically generated project reports based on your team’s usage of the platform to inform your decision-making.

 For all reports, you can filter the data by project, team member, or client.
-Prefer to create your own reports outside of Rodeo?
+Prefer to create your own reports outside of Rodeo Drive?
 No worries.
 You can export your data as an Excel or CSV file.